Hawke's Bay Attractions

-- Golf – Cape Kidnappers Golf Course has been hailed as one of the great modern marvels in golf.
+- Golf – Cape Kidnappers Golf Course one of the great modern marvels in golf.

-- Water Sports – Treat the kids with a trip to Splash Planet, a water-based theme park in Hastings.
+- Water Sports – Treat the kids to Splash Planet, a water-based theme park in Hastings.

 - Riding – Linking multiple Hawkes Bay attractions the bike trails link up plenty of attractions from the pools at Ocean Spa to the National Aquarium.